api3dao/vitepress-docs/docs/explore/airnode/unlocking-real-world-data.md

 <img src="../assets/images/05-How_Airnode_works.png" style="width:350px">

-Certain protocols may be more appropiate depending on how an oracle node is being utilized.
-As such Airnode utilizes a range of protocols to ensure a data feed achieves the appropiate efficiency for the respective use case.
+Certain protocols may be more appropriate depending on how an oracle node is being utilized.
+As such Airnode utilizes a range of protocols to ensure a data feed achieves the appropriate efficiency for the respective use case.

 ### Request-response Protocol